ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 **Project pages:** [Git-Hub-Project](https://github.com/ivan-zapreev/Basic-Translation-Infrastructure)

 ## Introduction
-This project is aimed at creating a basic phrase-based statistical machine translation infrastructure.
-The delivered software follows a client/server architecture based on JSON over WebSockets for C++ and consists of the following applications:
+This project contains a distributed phrase-based statistical machine translation infrastructure consisting of load ballancing, text pre/post-processing and translation services.
+The delivered software is written in C++ and follows a client/server architecture based on JSON over WebSockets.
+It consists of the following applications:

 + **bpbd-server** - the translation server consisting of the following main components:
     - *Decoder* - the decoder component responsible for translating text from one language into another